lukefisklennon/something-awesome/README.md

 ### Client-to-server communication

 Users establish a connection as a client with their residence server.
-The following events may be sent:
+The following event types may be sent:

 - Server-to-client
   - "whoami": `{publicKey: string}`